The latest research on how excessive screen time affects child brain development and learning.

 While there is a place for digital media exposure as children enter the preschool years and beyond, the general consensus is that very young children do not benefit from screen time.
 In fact, it can be detrimental to their development.
 Toddlers and preschool-age children who have higher levels of screen time at 24-36 months score more poorly on developmental milestones at ages 36 and 60 months.
 Studies have also shown that regularly exposing infants and toddlers to digital media can negatively impact the development of language and thinking skills.
 Apps, videos, and games that are fast-paced and provide a high amount of visual and auditory stimulation can increase attention and impulsivity issues.

 A recent study showed that increased use of screen-based media can lead to white matter changes in the brain that negatively impact the development of language and literacy skills in young children.
 This means that overuse of digital media can actually change the physical structure of the brain in ways that can cause problems for development and learning across many areas.
 Preschool age children are also at greater risk of ADHD due to excessive device use.
-Children ages 3-5 years who spend over two hours per day on screen time are more than 7 times more likely to meet criteria for ADHD than those children who spend two hours a day or less on these activities.
+Children aged 3-5 years who spend over two hours per day on screen time are more than 7 times more likely to meet the criteria for ADHD than those children who spend two hours a day or less on these activities.

 Children who spent more time using devices and watching television at age 4 showed lower levels of emotional understanding and relationship skills at age 6.
 Those with televisions in the bedroom at age 8 showed lower levels of relational and emotional understanding at age 8 years.
 Emotional understanding refers to the child’s ability to recognize and interpret their own emotions and those of others, and these skills are very related to relationship and social-emotional development.